 Beyond the White Coat Podcast

-At the heart of academic medicine are the individuals—medical students, residents, faculty, practicing physicians, and leaders—who provide unparalleled care to patients & communities across the country and are at the cutting edge of medical research advances.
+At the heart of academic medicine are the individuals — medical students, residents, faculty, practicing physicians, and leaders — who provide unparalleled care to patients and communities across the country and are at the cutting edge of medical research advances.
 The “Beyond the White Coat” podcast shares these unique individuals’ stories while diving into issues affecting the academic medicine community at-large.

 Listen and subscribe via the following streaming services or wherever you normally get your podcasts: